manwar/perlweeklychallenge-club/challenge-191/james-smith/README.md

 | Cache, no-ordering trick    |  17.4/s |  15x |
 | Cache, ordering trick       |  97.0/s |  80x |

+The difference expands rapdily as N increases - for `n=20` the optimal solution takes around 0.162 seconds - where the non-optimal solution 96, for an approximately `600x` speed up - this is approx `12x` for the ordering trick & `50x` for the cacheing.

 ### Timings for increasing `$N`

 The original challenge asked us to compute values up to `n=15` - the cumulative time for this is between 1.05 and 1.30 seconds.
 We can continue on to `n=30` taking around 19 seconds.

-The script finally crashes after `n=39` (with a count of around 5.5 trillion) - when the cache memory usage exceeds 7GBytes (the capacity of the machine) and starts to swap.
+The script finally crashes after `n=39` (with a count of around 5.5 trillion) - when the cache memory usage exceeds 7GBytes (the capacity of the machine) and starts to swap. {Note although this machine has more memory it also has a slower processor - so the times are approximately 30% longer than on the box used for the timings above}

 | ind |             Count | Time loop  | Cumul time |
 | --: | ----------------: | ---------: | ---------: |